View this document as: a single page | multiple pages.

 asymmetric keys

-Two related keys, comprised of a public key and a private key, that are used to perform complementary operations such as encryption and decryption or signature verification and generation.
+Two related cryptographic keys comprised of a public key and a private key that are used to perform complementary operations, such as encryption and decryption or signature verification and generation.

 attestation

-Information conveyed to the CSP, generally at the time that an authenticator is bound, describing the characteristics of a connected authenticator or the endpoint involved in an authentication operation.
+Information conveyed to the CSP, generally at the time that an authenticator is bound, to describe the characteristics of a connected authenticator or the endpoint involved in an authentication operation.

 attribute

 A quality or characteristic ascribed to someone or something.
-An identity attribute is an attribute about the identity of a subscriber.
+An identity attribute is an attribute about the identity of a subscriber (e.g., name, date of birth, address).

 attribute bundle

 A package of attribute values and derived attribute values from a CSP.
-The package has necessary cryptographic protection to allow validation of the bundle independent from interaction with the CSP or IdP.
+The package has the necessary cryptographic protection to allow for the validation of the bundle independent from interaction with the CSP or IdP.
 Attribute bundles are often used with subscriber-controlled wallets.

 attribute provider